 Louisville bank shooting 911 audio reveals desperate calls, mother's warning

-Louisville authorities have released 911 calls and radio traffic illustrating the panic Monday as police raced to stop an active shooter at an Old National Bank location downtown in the Kentucky city.
+Louisville authorities have released 911 calls and radio traffic that reveal the panic Monday as police raced to stop an active shooter at an Old National Bank location downtown in the Kentucky city.

-The gunman, 25-year-old bank employee Connor Sturgeon, killed 4 and wounded nine before police shot him dead.
+The gunman, 25-year-old bank employee Connor Sturgeon, killed four and wounded nine before police shot him dead.
 One of the wounded victims succumbed to her injuries later.

 One of the calls came from the gunman's mother, Lisa Sturgeon.